MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-expire-conversation.md

 }
 ```

-Next, add fields to `DialogBot` and update the constructor.
-Add local fields for `ExpireAfterSeconds`, `LastAccessedTimeProperty` and `DialogStateProperty`.

 **Bots\DialogBot.cs**

-Add `IConfiguration` as a parameter to the constructor, retrieve the `ExpireAfterSeconds` and create the required `IStatePropertyAccessor`s:
+Next, add `ExpireAfterSeconds`, `LastAccessedTimeProperty`, and `DialogStateProperty` fields to the bot class and initialize them in the bot's constructor.
+Also add an `IConfiguration` parameter to the constructor to retrieve the `ExpireAfterSeconds` value.

+Note that instead of creating the dialog state property accessor inline in the `OnMessageActivityAsync` method, you are creating and recording it at initialization time.
+The bot will need the state property accessor not only to run the dialog, but also to clear the dialog state.

 ```csharp
 protected readonly int ExpireAfterSeconds;